emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 - Expand and shrink
 - Pause and continue Deployment

-Use Deployment deploy an EMQ X Broker Pod：
+Use Deployment deploy an EMQX Broker Pod：

 + Define `Deployment`：